TheArkive/ahk-pi/README.md

     AutoHotkey v2.0-a108-a2fa0498 extra_info not_used
     AutoHotkey_H v1.2.3.4

 Separate name and version with a space.
 There should be NO spaces in the NAME or VERSION.
-Note that all VERSION info comes from folder name.
-The type (ANSI / UNICODE) and bitness (64/32 bit) comes from the EXE file.
+Note that most of the version info comes from the folder name, so type out the version as you want it to appear in the program.
+The type (ANSI / UNICODE) and bitness (64/32 bit) comes from the EXE file, or in the case of AutoHotkey_H, it comes from the subfolder the EXE is in.
 ```

-The AutoHotkey.exe file is deleted and the selected EXE is copied to `AutoHotkey.exe`.
+For non AHK_H exe files, the AutoHotkey.exe file is deleted and the selected EXE is copied to `AutoHotkey.exe`.
 As a precaution, any version named `AutoHotkey.exe` is NOT displayed in the program, unless the folder contains AutoHotkey_H exe files.
 These are handled differently.

 There is no need to rename AutoHotkey_H EXE files.
 Just leave the contents of the zip as they are.
-Folder names such as `Win32w` and `x64w_MT` are used to tell the difference between versions of AHK and are listed accordingly.
+Folder names such as `Win32w` and `x64w_MT` are used to tell the difference between versions of AHK_H and are listed accordingly.
 If you modify the contents of the AutoHotkey_H folder after unzip, you may get unexpected results.

 There is no "installation" for this script/program.
-Just download, run, and select your AHK base folder.
+Just download, run, and select your AHK base folder and define other options as you desire.

 In general for best results, each subfolder should have it's own copy of a `help file`, `WindowSpy.ahk`, `Compiler` folder with `Ahk2Exe` and all necessary support files (like `.bin` files or `mpress.exe` if you want to use it).